About the Level 1 Regional Pediatric Trauma and Burn Center

-The Burn Program at Children's Hospital Colorado is the only program in the state of Colorado dedicated to treating pediatric burn patients and providing burn prevention education.
+The Level 1 Regional Pediatric Trauma and Burn Center at Children's Hospital Colorado is the only program in the state of Colorado dedicated to treating pediatric burn patients and providing burn prevention education.
 The program was established in 1974 to treat all aspects of burn or skin injury in babies, kids and teens, including rehabilitation and scar reconstruction.
 Our team is here to treat and help you and your family through what can be a difficult experience.
 Learn more about the burn care team.

 Why choose Children’s Hospital Colorado for burn care?